 - Protect your credentials.
-No legitimate company or organization will ask for your username and password or other personal information via email.
-The University definitely won't.
-Still not sure if the email is a phish?
+No legitimate company or organization will ask for your username and password or other personal information via email, including the university.
+Not sure if the email is a phish?
 Contact your IT help desk.

 - Check the sender.
-Check the sender's e-mail address.
+Check the sender's email address.
 Any correspondence from an organization should come from an organizational email address.
-A notice from your college or university is unlikely to come from IThelpdesk@yahoo.com.
+A notice from the university is unlikely to come from IThelpdesk@yahoo.com.

 - Don't click links in suspicious messages.
-If you don't trust the e-mail (or text message or post), don't trust the links in it either.
+If you don't trust the email, text message, or post, don't trust the links in it either.
 Beware of links that are hidden by URL shorteners or text like "Click Here."
 They may link to a phishing site or a form designed to steal your username and password.

-For more information, visit security.ucsb.edu or #phishUCinfosec, and don’t forget to follow @UCSBInfoSec on Facebook, Twitter, LinkedIn, and or Instagram, where you can find the most up to date information there about the events we’re hosting this school year.
+For more information, visit security.ucsb.edu or #phishUCinfosec, and don’t forget to follow @UCSBInfoSec on Facebook, Twitter, LinkedIn, and/or Instagram, where you can find the most up-to-date information about events we’re hosting this year.
 Thanks again, and we hope you stay cyber safe!